joek5555/ROB530Project/README.md

 The PF.py file contains the particle filter class, which holds all functions required to run the motion step, measurement step, and resampling step.
 The utils.py file contains helper function to read the data, plot the data, and comupte calculations such as the mean and varaince of a list of particles.

-To run the dataset, please launch the run.py file.
+To run the algorithm, please launch the run.py file in the ```PF_landmarks_reald_data``` directory.
 For the UTIAS dataset, you can use the -d tag to specity the maximum distance the robot can detect measurements.
 We found that limiting the robot to only detect landmarks that are fairly close (6.0 meters away) lead to good results.

+For information on what flags can be provided, run ```python3 run.py --help```.

 ![animated_from_images](https://user-images.githubusercontent.com/92048856/233205552-24041044-36d6-454f-ab79-2f9ba470bf5d.gif)